lightbend/cloudflow/docs/Getting Started.md

 }
 ```

-Finally we have some support classes that we need to process JSON records through cloudflow pipeline.
+Finally we have some support classes that we need to process JSON records through Cloudflow pipeline.

 **JsonFormats.scala**